By Sid Sidlo

 As terrible as bayonets may seem, few in the Civil War ever died from bayonet wounds received in combat.
 Gen. John Gordon wrote: “The bristling points and the glitter of bayonets were fearful to look upon as they were leveled in front of a charging line, but they were rarely reddened with blood.”

 To be effective, the bayonet had to be aimed to reach a vital spot, deep in the body or protected by bone.
 (They were also hard to pull out.)
 While bayonet wounds were frightening and painful, they were generally not as devastating as bullet wounds.

-During the ten months of Grant’s overland campaign, from the Wilderness to Sayler’s Creek, only some fifty bayonet wounds were treated surgically at Union army hospitals.
+During the ten months of Grant’s Overland Campaign, from the Wilderness to Sailor’s Creek, only some fifty bayonet wounds were treated surgically at Union army hospitals.
 In his Regimental Losses, Fox claims that of 250,000 Union wounded treated in hospitals, only 922 (0.4 of 1%) were victims of cavalry sabers or bayonets.